desmedtandreas/SEA/README.md

 In addition to this, you need to develop:

-- A **mirror class** that reads the data from each domain class from its csv file
+- A **bat file** that has the whole workflow to generate the Java code and the Markdown documents afterwards
 - A **document generator** that generates an invoice document for each order in the system, in a Markdown format.
 An invoice should include all required and relevant information that is available in the system.
 This includes:
   - Information about the customer
   - Information about the order